About St. Paul's Chapel, Nairobi

 At St. Paul's, we have several priests that associate with the parish.
 They are in the schedule for the daily Masses at St. Paul's.
 But the following are officially stationed at St. Paul's.

 Fr.
-Hunja is the Assistant Parish Priest at St. Paul's Chapel and also the one in charge of the St. Paul's Youth (SPY), Pontifical Missionary Children (PMC) and all youth related matters.
-He is also the Youth Chaplain in the ADN
+Victor is the Assistant Parish Priest at St. Paul's Chapel and also the chaplain for St. Paul's Youth (SPY), CJPC, FOSP and Legion of Mary at St. Paul's Chaplaincy & Parish.
+He is also the Youth Chaplain in the Archdiocese of Nairobi (ADN); a position previously held by Fr.
+Edwin Hunja when he was at St. Paul's.

 Rev. Fr.
 Peter Kaigua